-Understanding and supporting a loved one’s battle with addiction and path through treatment & rehab can be a difficult task.
+Understanding and supporting a loved one’s battle with addiction and path through a Christian treatment & rehab can be a difficult task.
 As much as you would like to relate, it’s simply impossible to feel the full gravity of their situation if you yourself have not battled addiction.
 Although at times it may seem like your support efforts are unwanted and ineffective, they mean more than you’d ever know.

 If you’re a supporter who is lost in your attempts to show compassion and facilitate the recovery process, you’re not alone.
 This is something that proves difficult for almost every supporter.
-While every situation will require its own unique attention, there are several commonalities that can be identified in most drug rehab and recovery cases.
+While every situation will require its own unique attention, there are several commonalities that can be identified in most Christian drug rehab and recovery cases.
 These include phrases and words of support and kindness that move and motivate addiction sufferers toward a brighter future.
 Keep reading for a list of 6 things your loved one needs to hear during their battle with addiction.

 - You’re Forgiven